The Taiwan Dog is a highly intelligent, hardy, and fearless dog that is best known for his incredible loyalty, hunting prowess, and protective nature.

 The Taiwan Dog is considered very healthy, but that can vary from dog to dog.

-It’s advisable that every owner give their Taiwan Dog to be tested because these dogs can be prone to some health problems related to eyes and bones.
+Every owner should give their Taiwan Dog to be tested because these dogs can be prone to some health problems related to eyes and bones.

 The most common health problems include elbow and hip dysplasia, progressive retinal atrophy, cataracts, glaucoma, luxating patella, and sarcoptic mange.